How to Look after Your Self, your family, and other pets when you have had to say goodbye

 - Call your veterinarian or local humane society to see if they supply a pet-loss support team or hotline, or can refer you to one.

-The loss of a pet may be a child’s first encounter with death.
+The loss of dealing with pet loss may be a child’s first encounter with death.
 The child may blame themselves, their parents, or the veterinarian for not saving the pet.
 And they might feel guilty, depressed, and frightened that others they love could be obtained out of them.

 Attempting to protect your child by saying the pet ran away could cause your child to expect the pet’s return and feel betrayed after discovering the truth.
 Expressing your own grief may reassure your child that sadness is ok and help them work through their feelings.